HPCE/hpce-2018-cw3/readme.md

 as for a while we'll just look at stderr.

+Note that you'll have to uncomment

+	# LDLIBS += -lOpenCL

+in the makefile to enable linking against the OpenCL libraries.

 ### Opening the context, compiling kernels

 Because OpenCL supports many devices, there are